|

 feels authoritarian and rule governed.
 I also found out that if I ignore

-of learning many foreign languages currently Chinese and Arabic
+learning many foreign languages currently Chinese and Arabic

-in German, English or in some other language depending mostly on
+some other language depending mostly on the dream context.
+We know

-the dream context.
-We know that dreams may occur even in languages that
+that dreams may occur even in languages or with words that dont

 exist.
 More or less evenly I wrote out dreams in English and in German